How to: 3 Easy Ways to Clean Your M&P Shield 9mm or EZ Pistol

 Gun cleaning brush.
 You will need a good brush to get in the nooks and crannies.
 An old toothbrush will absolutely work fine in a pinch.

 Boresnake.
 This is essentially a cloth “snake” with brushes built in.
 This is by far the quickest and easiest way to clean the barrel of your gun.
 Hoppes Boresnake is my personal choice.
 Get one to match your gun caliber.
+Try the New Real Avid Bore Boss, a new style Bore snake.

 Cloth rag.
 I use an old T-shirt cut into strips that are roughly 6 x 6 inches.